Public Works Superintendent

 Clean Up Programs

-The Street Department tries to have spring clean up starting two weeks before Memorial Day.
-We require the brush be no longer than six (6) feet in length and that grass clippings and small twigs be bagged.
+The Street Department has spring brush clean up the first two weeks of May.
+We require the brush be no longer than six (6) feet in length and that grass clippings and small twigs be bagged in paper biodegradable bags.
 These should be piled in the curb lawn area.
-Occasionally, brush is picked up throughout the Village after Memorial Day, but only after all other duties in the Village have been done, maintenance of equipment has been completed, and time permits.

 The Village has designated snow routes that are priority during the winter.
 There are priority streets on both sides of town.
 One crew covers the north side and the second takes care of the south side.
 There is one truck assigned to each side of town.
 The streets coming into the Village, downtown area, around the school and the hills are plowed first.
 Since these streets are used for business, school, and emergency vehicles, they take priority.
 The secondary streets (side streets) are then plowed.
 Alleys are plowed when all other streets have been cleared.